yast/yast-users/doc/use-cases.md

         * No way to see the encryption algorithm used for a user
 * Write changes now
     * Applies changes without closing the client
-* LDAP search filter
-    * Allows more fine grained search for LDAP users or groups
-    * Allows to select attributes (e.g., objectClass, memberUid, etc) and a value for the attribute
-    * Observations:
-        * Looks like too complex, only for LDAP experts
-        * Seems to be misplaced because there is a filter button where to set criteria to filter users and groups.
-* LDAP User and Group Configuration
-    * Allows to indicate whether to create a home directory in the machine for the LDAP users.
-    * Allows to configure Password Policies for LDAP
-    * Observations:
-        * Looks like too complex, only for LDAP experts

 ## AutoYaST